banderson623/GameOfLives/c_threaded/README.md

 ## Optimizations

 **Mallocs** - Each evolution I was calling `malloc()` and a `free()` on the next board generation.
-Thanks to Hristo I removed the malloc from the evolve function.
+You can [read a question on stack overflow that investigates the cost of malloc()](http://stackoverflow.com/questions/7612292/how-bad-it-is-to-keep-calling-malloc-and-free) Thanks to Hristo I removed the malloc from the evolve function.
 Now at startup, two boards are created.
 During evolve, one becomes the current generation and the other the next generation.

     [ Board 1 ] -> malloc()'d space
     [ Board 2 ] -> malloc()'d space